secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 > Note: This launches a devnet on SGX compatible hardware.
 If you complete this guide successfully then your machine can run a Secret Node.
 The Genesis Game has not begun yet and there is no need to run the node for anything other than testing purposes.
 This note will be updated at a future date when the games have begun.

+> Note: Please understand that the support secretnodes.org offers is community driven and volunteer based.
+Ultimately you are responsible for keeping your Secret Node running.

 # Intel NUC Overview

 The "Next Unit of Computing (NUC)" is a line of small-form-factor barebone computer kits designed by Intel.
 While [Enigma](https://enigma.co) has [partnered with Intel](https://blog.enigma.co/announcing-enigmas-collaboration-with-intel-43bbf73a86a7) to work on SGX integration, it is not a requirement that you use an Intel NUC for your Secret Node.